lucasfloriani/my-second-brain/apps/blog/data/blog/what-is-the-recommended-way-to-load-data-for-react-18.md

 description: Implement it
 ---

+# What is the recommended way to load data for React 18

 [What is the recommended way to load data for React 18?](https://www.reddit.com/r/reactjs/comments/vi6q6f/what_is_the_recommended_way_to_load_data_for)

 ## Why is bad to make API calls inside useEffect